-Have your seen garden dish flowers in yards, shops, and craft fairs?
+Have you seen glass garden dish flowers in yards, shops, and craft fairs?
 This DIY tutorial will show you how to make them yourself by recycling glass dishes.
-This project is extremely easy to do and makes wonderful garden art projects.
+This project is extremely easy to make and makes wonderful garden art projects.

-To make garden dish art collect inexpensive dishes and plates from yard sales, flea markets, thrift shops or search your own cupboards to see if you have any unused items.
+To make garden glass plate flowers, collect inexpensive dishes and plates from yard sales, flea markets, thrift shops or search your own cupboards to see if you have any unused items.
 Then, it is time to recycle these dishes into beautiful glass plate flowers.
 For more dish upcycling, visit our DIY Dish and Glass Recycling page.

 Watch this video and read on to learn how to recycle dishes and glassware into glass flowers for the garden.

 Do you want other ideas for recycling and upcycling using other materials?
 Our Green Crafts, Going Green page has lots of craft ideas using all types of items.
-Turn trash in treasures!
+Turn trash into treasures!

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate